 So what can you do to make your visits more tolerable?
 Keep reading to learn 5 tips that can help alleviate your dental stress.

 1. Book an Early Dentist Appointment

 If you know that you’ll be squirming all day while you wait for your turn, then you shouldn’t set yourself up for this distress with a late appointment.
-Anticipation is often the worst part of dentist visits, so booking an early appointment can help you get the chore out of the way.
+Anticipation is often the worst part of dentist visits, so booking an early same day appointments billings mt can help you get the chore out of the way.